 - Add the early repayment charge to your new mortgage deal - although you don’t avoid paying the ERC (in fact you will end up paying more in the long-run due to the interest charged on your new mortgage) it does mean that you do not have to pay the ERC from your savings.

 If you are thinking about remortgaging or moving house and you are worried about an early repayment charge on your existing mortgage then I suggest that you speak to a mortgage adviser as soon as possible.
-If you don't know a mortgage adviser whose opinion you trust, then you can get a free mortgage review in 30 seconds* from a vetted FCA regulated mortgage professional.
+If you don't know a mortgage adviser whose opinion you trust, then you can get a free mortgage review* from a vetted FCA regulated mortgage professional.

 Best mortgages with no early repayment charge